Cabinet reshuffle: Lansley replaced by Hunt in health job

 Below cabinet level, Solicitor General Edward Garnier, defence minister Gerald Howarth, prisons minister Crispin Blunt and Children's minister Tim Loughton have all been axed, while policing minister Nick Herbert has resigned after reportedly turning down a move to the Department for the Environment, Food and Regional Affairs.

 But Paul Deighton, chief executive of the London 2012 organising committee, will be given a peerage and become a Treasury minister.
 Treasury minister Chloe Smith moves to the Cabinet Office.
-She is replaced by Sajid Javid.'No change'
+She is replaced by Sajid Javid.

 All five Liberal Democrat cabinet ministers, including Business Secretary Vince Cable, will remain in their posts.